 SO WHAT CAN WE DO?

-You may notice gardens that are full, like the traditional English garden, are relatively free of weeds. (some weeds may actually be there but the proliferation of other plants usually chokes them out or at the very least, hides them).
+You may notice gardens that are full, like the traditional English garden, are relatively free of weeds. ( the proliferation of other plants usually chokes them out or at the very least, hides them).

 Weeds (and their seeds) will grow where the soil is bare.
 Most of us spend so much time pulling every last weed, leaving lots of space between our plants.
-If we do not add a significant amount of mulch to that bare soil, the weeds will be back in a matter of days…. hours it seems.
+If we do not add at least 3 or 4 inches of mulch to bare soil, weeds will be back in a matter of days…

-Mulch will not eliminate weeds, but it will keep the earth covered, moist and compost will keep the nutrients intact, giving your plants the best chance to grow and be healthy.
+Mulch will not eliminate weeds entirely, but will keep the soil covered and moist.
+Compost will keep the nutrients intact, giving your plants the best chance to grow and be healthy.

 If you have a larger vegetable garden than most of our city spaces have room for…. there are some good ideas here: www.rodalesorganicllife.com - see “Cover Crop Basics”.

 What does it all mean for us as gardeners?

 If our soil is poor, hard-packed and heavy with clay, water won’t drain away and will pool on top of the soil.
 I am always tempted to dig and break up the clumps - it made me feel like I was making a difference.